timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

     The -W flag prompts you for a password.
 If you are using this command in an automated setup, you might need to use a [pgpass file][pgpass-file].
-1. When the backup is complete, create a [standby.signal][postgres-recovery-docs] file in your data directory, and set the appropriate permissions.
+1. When the backup is complete, create a [standby.signal][postgres-recovery-docs] file in your data directory, and set user read and write permissions.
     When PostgreSQL finds a `standby.signal` file in its data directory, it starts in recovery mode and streams the WAL through the replication protocol:
     ```bash